Natural Hair Queen

 One of the most helpful strategies for maintaining 4c hair is to use the LOC (liquid, oil, cream) method.
 Here’s what to do:

-1. Spritz your hair with filtered water then add an oil such as Butta Butta Cream.
+- Spritz your hair with water or a leave-in conditioner then add an oil such as Butta Butta Cream.
 This combo will lock in moisture.

-1. Follow with a heavy cream that will coat the hair.
-This method of moisturizing your hair is known as the LOC method.
-It seals in moisture and is a crucial step for women with 4c natural hair.
+- Follow with a cream such as moisturizing your hair is known as the LOC method.
+It seals in moisture and is a crucial step for women with 4c natural hair. .
+This method of

 If you are currently wearing a protective style, be sure to moisturize your hair daily or every other day.